vikashv-econ/vikashv-econ/README.md

-- 👋 Hi, I’m @vikashv-econ
+- 👋 Hi, I’m @vikashv-econ (Dr. Vikash Vaibhav)
-- 👀 I’m interested in Social Sciences Research
+- 👀 I’m interested in Social Sciences Research (with focus on Economics)
-- 🌱 I’m currently learning a lot of things
-- 💞️ I’m looking to collaborate on AI/ML
 - 📫 How to reach me vikash4457sst@gmail.com

 <!---